 Mr. Rosenthal’s government relations practice involves trade and non-trade issues before Congress and the Executive Branch.
-He also acts as general counsel or Washington counsel to several trade associations.
+He also acts as general counsel or Washington counsel to several international and national trade associations.

 Represents the worldwide chocolate and cocoa industry in connection with its efforts to eliminate the worst forms of child labor in its supply chain.

 Represented the U.S. auto industry in its dispute concerning access to the Japanese market.